 NAD+ production occurs through three pathways: the de novo, Preiss–Handler, and salvage.
 The salvage pathway is the most commonly used.
 NAD+ production is continuous in your body; without it, your body cells would not be able to function.
 Aging and chronic disease deplete NAD+ and NADH.

 NADP+ and NADPH are another pair of coenzymes that participate in chemical reactions.
-The structural difference between them is that NAD+ has a -OH group, and NADP+ has a phosphate group.
-NADP+ and NADPH are important in maintaining oxidative-reduction balance, like NAD+ and NADH, but they are involved in producing fatty acids and nucleic acids.
+The structural difference between them is that NAD+ has an -OH group and NADP+ has a phosphate group.
+NADP+ and NADPH are important in maintaining oxidative-reduction balance like NAD+ and NADH, but they are also involved in producing fatty acids and nucleic acids.

 NAD+ deficiency is the underlying cause of many inherited and acquired diseases.
 Though scientists have known about NAD for over a century, it has only been in the last 20 years that researchers have investigated its role in health and disease.1